Kanzimbe Solar Power Station: Developers

 The power station was developed by a consortium comprising three companies as illustrated in the table below:

 JCM Power is a Canadian renewable energy, independent power producer, active in South Asia, Latin America and Sub-Saharan Africa.

 Construction timeline, costs and funding

 Construction was flagged off in December 2018.
-The development costs of the power station and related infrastructure is quoted as high as US$80 million.
+The development costs of the power station and related infrastructure were said to be as high as US$80 million.